HawkEyes-OSINT/JsonCleaner/README.md

 2. Navigate to the project directory:

        cd JsonCleaner

 3. Install the required dependencies:

         pip install -rrequirements.txt

 ## Usage

 1. Run the `JsonCleaner-terminal.py` script:

         python JsonCleaner-terminal.py

 2. Enter the path to your JSON file when prompted.
 3. Specify the keys you want to keep in the new file, separated by commas.
-To rename a key, use the format `key AS new_name`.
+To rename a key, use the format `key AS new_name, key2, key3 AS new_name2`.
 4. The script will create a new JSON file with the specified keys in the `outputs` directory.

-## Example

-Enter the path to your JSON file: /path/to/data.json Enter the keys: name, age AS user_age, email

-Keys to Keep New Key Name

-name name
-age user_age
-email email

-New file data_clean.json created successfully and is in your outputs folder